tanyaweaver/python-dev-accelerator/source/401test-in/README.md

 ## HTML/CSS Proficiency

 In [layouts](./layouts) you will find PDFs for three pages of a site.
 Use your skills in HTML and CSS to build this site, with appropriate links between pages.
 Read thoroughly through the guidelines below.
 You may use the internet for help, however **any code that is not yours should be noted in your README**.
+Use this project as an opportunity to display your knowledge and abilities with Git by employing best practices in version control.
+Commit frequently with meaningful commit messages.

 ### Fonts and Colors